Single with Kids: Five Dates to Avoid

 Run, don't walk.

 Dating, round two.
-As I’ve established in previous blogs, dating the second time around is a little more complicated.
+As I’ve established in previous blogs, dating when you’re single with kids is a little more complicated.
 Primarily, you need to protect your children emotionally and physically so you must screen potential dates carefully.
 Do not introduce them to your children until you’re certain they are a safe person and they’re going to be a long term part of your life.

 But on a less serious note, there are the annoying dates you thought you had left behind in your twenties.
 In an effort to help you avoid spending one of your precious, child-free evenings with someone not worthy of changing out of comfy yoga pants, learn from my experiences.
 I was single for ten years between marriages and experienced more than my share of bad dates.